 Who do families contact in the case of a family emergency (i.e. death or serious illness) and need to get in touch with a student?

-In cases of an emergency, family members should contact the Dean of Students Office and notify one of the staff members of the situation.
-The Dean of Students Office will then take the necessary measures to go about contacting the student.
+In cases of an emergency, family members should contact the Dean of Students Office at (202) 319-5619 and notify one of our staff members of the situation.
+After business hours, family members should contact the Department of Public Safety at (202) 319-5111 and ask for the Community Director on call.
+In either case, our staff will take the necessary measures to contact the student.

 I am feeling homesick, depressed, anxious, nervous and upset.
 Where can I go?